Get Alarmed, TN!

 Map of Get Alarmed Installations

-An overview of smoke alarm installation progress in Tennessee as of February 2018.
+An overview of smoke alarm installation progress in Tennessee.

 The State of Tennessee provides this map as a public service.
 The State of Tennessee makes no claims, no representations, and no warranties (express or implied) concerning the validity or accuracy of the map.
 The burden for determining accuracy, completeness, timeliness, merchantability, and fitness for or the appropriateness for use rests solely on the user assessing the information.
 All information is as reported by E911, Comptroller’s Office, USFA’s NFIRS and reporting fire departments.
 However, due to different update schedules, the user acknowledges and accepts all inherent limitations of the map, including the fact that the map is dynamic and in a constant state of maintenance, correction and revision.
 The State of Tennessee shall have no liability for the map, or any decisions made or actions not taken in reliance upon the map.
 The information contained in the map shall not to be construed or used as a “legal description.”
 You should contact the local fire department or governing body to confirm any information provided by the map.